menu

 Congenital Deafness

-While acquired deafness associated with age or noise exposure is more common than genetic deafness by roughly 2 orders of magnitude, congenital deafness occurs in 1 per every 1000-2000 births with autosomal recessive inheritance being the most common form (more than 75%).
-Another way to look at it is that about 50% of hearing loss in children is environmental.
+While acquired deafness associated with age or noise exposure is more common than genetic deafness by roughly 2 orders of magnitude, congenital deafness (present from birth) occurs in 1 per every 1000-2000 births with autosomal recessive inheritance being the most common form (more than 75%).
+Approximately 50% of this hearing loss is genetic, 25% acquired, and 25% of unknown cause.

-Non-inherited abnormalities of the inner ear such as the Mondini malformation, account for roughly 20% of congenital sensorineural deafness.
+Abnormalities of the inner ear such as the Mondini malformation, with variable inheritance patterns, account for roughly 20% of congenital sensorineural deafness.
 The bulk of the remaining genetic deafness is non-syndromic, meaning that it does not have any obvious distinguishing features.

 Most of these disorders have been documented with genetic mapping.
 For this to work there must be more than 10 affected members in a family.
 Marker analysis enables identification of the region of the genome where the disease gene lies.